yoctoproject/poky/documentation/overview-manual/concepts.rst

    -  :term:`PV`: The version of the
       recipe used to build the package.

-   -  :term:`PR`: The revision of the
-      recipe used to build the package.

 -  :term:`S`: Contains the unpacked source
    files for a given recipe.